 What we want is multiple vertebrae to help out, more like a “U” so we have the tension placed evenly instead of on one spot.

-Consider yourself lucky if you have access to the reverse hyper machine.
+Consider yourself lucky if you have access to the reverse hyperextension machine.
 But before you start loading weight, we need to get that lower back engaging correctly by getting our lower back to fire first.

 The small little muscles that run up and down your lower back are the spinal extensors.
-You need to get these contracting properly, otherwise those reverse hypers are going to do a number on your lower back.
+You need to get these contracting properly, otherwise those reverse hyperextensions are going to do a number on your lower back.

 A LITTLE PSA FROM COACH PIPPIN…

-You need to address that low back issue.
+If you're reading this blog, you need to address that low back issue.
 Trust me, I’ve had problems I let lurk until I ended up in the hospital with an ER doctor doing lunges and telling me to do hip flexor stretches to fix the problem which is SO WRONG!